Seven Proven Ways to Fight Deportation in California

 Basic requirements (simplified):

-10+ years continuous physical presence in the U.S. before being served with a Notice to Appear (NTA)
+10+ years continuous physical presence in the U.S. before receiving a Notice to Appear (NTA).

 Evidence that helps: Medical records, school/IEP records, financial documents, therapy letters, employer letters, community service, taxes, home lease/mortgage, and detailed declarations.